How to write a PR report?

 You already know a lot about writing a PR report — you know you need to define an audience, determine the type of a PR report, and have an overview of the metrics you need to track.

-There are other PR reporting best practices you should implement to provide the best PR reports you can.
+There are other PR reporting best practices and tips you should implement to succeed and show the ROI.

 Clearly define the goals of the PR campaign